membraneframework/membrane_stream_plugin/README.md

 - self delimitation, so buffers sent out of `Membrane.Stream.Serializer` are suitable to be saved to a file or sent over UDP
 - Consistency checks in form of magic keyword repeated before every term

-As of version 1, Membrane Stream Format supports buffers, caps and events.
+As of version 1, Membrane Stream Format supports buffers, stream_format and events.
 Dynamic pads are not supported.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).